hyuuuukjin/OSS_TermProject/README.md

 ***

 ## **Result:**
 After typing ```python main.py```, you can run the detection.
 It will automatically open the webcam.
 Every 2 frames(0.5 sec), it will recognize the face and determine whether a person is attending class or not through the presence or absence of face recognition on the webcam.
 And prints the user's class attendance status every 5 seconds.
-(To prevent recognition errors, the face is set to be recognized every 2 frames, which may appear to be lagging, but it's NOT)
+(To prevent recognition errors, the face is set to be recognized every 2 frames, which may appear to be lagging, but it's NOT) And if it cannot open webcam, it will print a message.

 #### See the output results below: